davif13/bookclub-web/README.md

 ## :computer: Deployment (Live Link)

 This application is deployed on Vercel, which means you can access it online, right now!
-To access the deployed application, simply follow this link: (UNDER CONSTRUCTION)
+To access the deployed application, simply follow this link: https://bookclub-davif13.vercel.app/

 Register with your e-mail and login into your account!